Mined Semantic Analysis: A New Concept Space Model for Semantic Representation of Textual Data

-Semantic relatedness has many applications in \textit{NLP} and Information Retrieval (\textit{IR}) for addressing problems such as word sense disambiguation, paraphrasing, text categorization, dimensionality reduction, and others.
-Most semantic relatedness methods are inspired by the distributional hypothesis \cite{harris1954distributional} which emphasizes the idea that similar words tend to appear in similar contexts and thus have similar contextual distributions.
-Those methods often develop a distributional semantics model which represents each linguistic term as a vector derived from contextual information of that term in a large corpus of text or knowledge base. \cite{baroni2014don,turney2010frequency,hassan2011semantic,gabrilovich2007computing,landauer1997well}.
-After constructing such distributional vectors, relatedness is calculated using an appropriate vector similarity measure (e.g., cosine similarity).
+Semantic relatedness has many applications in NLP and Information Retrieval (IR) for addressing problems such as word sense disambiguation, paraphrasing, text categorization, semantic search, and others.

-In this paper we propose Mined Semantic Analysis (\textit{MSA}), a novel concept space model for semantic analysis using unsupervised data mining techniques. {\it MSA} represents textual structures (terms, phrases, documents) as a bag-of-concepts.
-Unlike other concept space models which look for direct associations between concepts and terms through statistical co-occurrence \cite{camacho2015nasari,hassan2011semantic,gabrilovich2007computing}, \textit{MSA} discovers implicit concept-concept associations using rule mining \cite{agrawal1993mining}. \textit{MSA} uses these associations subsequently to enrich term's concept space with latent concepts.
+In this paper we propose Mined Semantic Analysis (\textit{MSA}), a novel concept space model for semantic representation of textual data using unsupervised data mining techniques. {\it MSA} represents textual structures (terms, phrases, documents) as a BoC.
+Unlike other concept space models which look for direct associations between concepts and terms through statistical co-occurrence \cite{camacho2015nasari,hassan2011semantic,gabrilovich2007computing}, \textit{MSA} discovers implicit concept-concept associations using rule mining \cite{agrawal1994fast}. \textit{MSA} uses these associations subsequently to enrich the terms concept vector with these associated concepts.

 \textit{MSA} utilizes a search index created using concept rich corpora (e.g., {\it Wikipedia}).
-The concept space of a given term is constructed through two phases.
+The concept vector of a given text is constructed through two phases.
 First, an initial set of candidate concepts is retrieved from the index.
-Second, the candidates set is augmented with other related concepts using discovered concept-concept association rules.
-Following this strategy, \textit{MSA} identifies not only concepts directly related to a given text but also other latent concepts associated implicitly with them.
+Second, the candidates set is augmented with other related concepts from the discovered concept-concept association rules.
+Following this strategy, \textit{MSA} identifies not only concepts directly related to a given text but also other concepts associated implicitly with them.